All FishesBotiidaeBotiinaeChromobotia | |

 Hop to next section Species Information

-Sexing There are no reliable secondary sexual dimorphisms or dichromatisms.
-In gravid females sometimes the eggs can be seen and then the individuals can be reliably sexed.
+Sexing There are no reliable secondary sexual dimorphisms or dichromatisms although some reports describe the tips of the caudal fin being inwardly shaped in adult males.
+In gravid females sometimes the eggs can be seen and then the individuals can be reliably sexed due the to taller body shape of females.

-General Remarks A large species, that needs big tanks; 120 cm front length with at least 350 liters volume are necessary to care a group of them appropriate.
+General Remarks A large shoaling species, that needs big tanks; 120 cm front length with at least 350 liters volume are necessary to care a group of them appropriate.
 A social species; must be cared in a group of a least six to eigth individual, better more.
+Smaller young specimens can require intensive care to bring to good health.

 Hop to next section Habitat Information